-Blood pressure is a measure of the force that your heart uses to pump blood around your body It’s important to know what constitutes high blood pressure and what causes it so you can take action to lower your risk of developing hypertension later in life.
+Blood pressure is a measure of the force that your heart uses to pump blood around body.
+It’s important to know what makes up high blood pressure and what causes it so you can lower the risk of developing hypertension later in life.

 Definition of Blood pressure

 Blood Pressure Definition–Blood pressure is an indicator of the force exerted on your arteries as blood flows through them.
 The higher the BP, the harder your arteries work to keep the blood flowing smoothly.

 Two numbers describe blood pressure.
 BP is measured by taking the top number (systolic) and the bottom number (diastolic).
 The average person has a systolic blood pressure of 120 mm/Hg and a diastolic blood pressure of 80 mm/Hg.

 The force exerted by blood calculates blood pressure pushing against the walls of the arteries.
 Your heart pumps out oxygenated blood through the system every time you breathe.
 When you’re resting, BP stays low because there isn’t much pressure inside the blood vessels.
 But when you exercise, the bloodstream gets crowded with blood cells, and the extra pressure causes arteries to expand.